The Sims 4 (Series) Accessibility Report

 If you want to play The Sims 4, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-The Sims 4 has no accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
-The following games are similar to The Sims 4, but offer accessibility features for Visual:
+We've documented 4 accessibility features for Visual in The Sims 4 which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

-The Sims 4 has no accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
-The following games are similar to The Sims 4, but offer accessibility features for Audio:
+We've documented 3 accessibility features for Audio in The Sims 4 which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 System Accessibility Settings